Morley-Labs/Morley-Core-Testing/README.md

 As industries integrate **blockchain-based automation**, there is a need for a **standardized IR** to translate traditional automation logic into structured data formats.
 Morley-IR provides:

 - **Formal IR definitions** for **Ladder Logic (LL)** and **Structured Text (ST)**.
-- **Mappings between industrial programming elements and IR components**.
+- **Validated mappings** between industrial programming elements and IR components.
-- **Validation and integrity checks** for ensuring correct IR structure.
+- **Unit tests to ensure correctness** of IR structures and mappings.

 ### **Key Features**
-🔹 **Ladder Logic → Morley-IR Conversion** – Ensures accurate translation of **rungs, coils, timers, and counters**.
+🔹 **Ladder Logic → Morley-IR Conversion** – Fully implemented and validated translation of **rungs, coils, timers, and counters**.
 🔹 **Structured Text → Morley-IR Mapping** – Standardized representation of **logical conditions, loops, and arithmetic**.
-🔹 **IR Schema Validation** – Checks that all IR structures conform to defined specifications.
+🔹 **IR Schema Validation** – Ensures all IR structures conform to defined specifications, with tests verifying correctness.
 🔹 **Compatible with Morley Compiler** – IR output is designed to be used in **separate compilation processes**.

 ## Installation